 Protection from Data Breach

 Today, virtually all businesses collect and store personal information about customers, employees and others.
-The frequency of data breaches – the theft, loss or mistaken release of private information – is on the rise.
+The frequency of data breach – the theft, loss or mistaken release of private information – continue to make headline news.

-Data breaches aren’t just a big business problem; small and medium-sized businesses with fewer data security resources are particularly vulnerable.
-In fact, 74%* of small businesses experienced a security breach in 2015.
+A data breach isn’t just a big business problem; small and medium-sized businesses with fewer data security resources are particularly vulnerable.

 As a result, it’s important for businesses of every size to take steps to prevent a data breach.
-Here’s how:
+Here’s how in 10 steps:

 - Inventory the type and quantity of information in your files and on your computers.